-In March 2022, the BIR issued Revenue Memorandum Circular No. 35-2022, which provides the tax treatment of Murabahah (Profit-Disclosed Sale) and Tawarruq (Commodity Murabahah)48 as Islamic banking arrangements, pursuant to the tax neutrality provision of R.A.
+In March 2022, the BIR issued Revenue Memorandum Circular No. 35-2022, outlining the tax treatment of Murabahah (Profit-Disclosed Sale) and Tawarruq (Commodity Murabahah)48 as Islamic banking arrangements, pursuant to the tax neutrality provision of R.A.
 No. 11439 and as implemented by Revenue Regulations No. 17-2020.
+Additionally, in July 2024, the BIR issued Revenue Memorandum Circular No. 81-2024, which provides the tax treatment of sukuk (Islamic bonds) as an Islamic banking arrangement.

-In addition to this, BIR is currently working to issue separate Revenue Memorandum Circulars to provide the specific tax treatment of Sukuk and other Islamic banking and finance contracts/arrangements, such as Salam, Ijarah, Mudarabah, Wakalah, Istisna, and Musharakah.49
+In addition, BIR is currently working to issue separate Revenue Memorandum Circulars to provide the specific tax treatment of other Islamic banking and finance contracts/arrangements, such as Salam, Ijarah, Mudarabah, Wakalah, Istisna, and Musharakah.49